malcolmtyronebell/malcolmtyronebell/README.md

 # Hi, I'm Malcolm

 Cybersecurity practitioner focused on **governance, risk, compliance, and real-time defensive operations**.
 US Navy veteran (14+ years, high-stakes operational environments).
 Currently a defense contractor supporting surface-fleet training and qualification.
-Pursuing a BS in Cyber Defense & Analysis.
+Earned a BS in Cyber Defense & Analysis.
 CompTIA Security+.

 Building a portfolio of hands-on labs and program-foundation projects that bridge **traditional IT, operational technology (OT), and AI/ML-driven environments** — with a long-term focus on resilience, governance, and security architecture for complex cyber-physical systems.